⇐

 — The God of the Hebrews has met with us.
 Please let us go on a three-day journey into the desert to sacrifice to our God Yahweh, lest He meet us with pestilence or with the sword.

-— Moses and Aaron, why do you lead the people away from their work?
+— Moses and Aaron, why are you trying to get people to stop working?
 Get back to work!
-Look, the people of the land are many now and you’re giving rest from their labor!
+Look, the people of the land are too many now and you’re trying to get them to stop working!

 So that day Pharaoh gave the taskmasters of the people and their officials this command:

 — You will no longer give straw to the people to make bricks, as you used to.
 Let them go and gather straw for themselves.
-But lay on them the same quota of bricks that they made before; don’t reduce it.
-They’re weak and idle.
+But lay on them the same quota of bricks that they made before; don’t reduce it, because they’re lazy.
 That’s why they say: ‘Let’s go and sacrifice to our God.’
 Make the labor harder for these men so that they may work more and pay less attention to false words.

 The taskmasters of the people and their officials told the people: